-- To engage in a discussion of power, justice, and write relationships;
+- To engage in a discussion of power, justice, and writing relationships;

-- To engage in a dialogue that his life affirming;
+- To engage in a dialogue that is life-affirming;

 - To enter into a journey that takes seriously the pain of the world and our response to that pain.